⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 Developer Workflow

-So, in this post, we’re going to take a look at 13 of the top extensions to help boost your productivity as a developer working with VSCode.
+So, in this post, we’ll look at 15 of the top extensions to help boost your productivity as a developer working with VSCode.

 How Extensions Boost Developer Productivity